-Terrariums are a great way to bring plants indoors in the winter.
-Sometimes, houseplants have a difficult time inside during the colder months because the heat that warms our homes tends to dry out the air.
+Terrariums are a great way to bring plants indoors.
+Sometimes, houseplants have a difficult time inside as the colder months approach because the heat that warms our homes tends to dry out the air.
 The indoor humidity often becomes too low for many houseplants.
 They dry out quickly and if not closely tended to, can perish.
 Creating a terrarium allows you to not only control the humidity but also create a small, charmingly self-contained environment.

 The possibilities are endless when creating your very own terrarium.
 Try picking up a glass apothecary jar at one of the large home décor chain stores.
 Some plants that do well in the high-humidity environment of terrariums include ferns, African violets, Venus flytraps, starfish plants, air plants, baby's tears, fittonia, golden clubmoss, and strawberry begonia.
 The only plants that will not do well in a terrarium with a lid are succulents.
 They will rot from too much moisture.